weiks/flatfooted/README.md

 - [x] JOIN by `search_string` in post-processing script
   - Need to separate URLs into "search URL" and "item URL", as well as HTTP status codes for searches and items
-- [ ] Binary variable for each site to indicate if "results page" should be using to retrieve item data, instead of hoping into "item page"
+- [ ] Optionally retrieve item data directly from results page
+- [ ] Optionally specify that an auto-redirect into item is expected
+- [ ] Deal with JavaScript enabled sites

 #### Group 1

 - [ ] `Zoro` https://www.zoro.com/search?q=pen
-  - Tested: No: Requires JavaScript
+  - Test: No: Requires JavaScript
   - Seems that JavaScript is only required to load the site, after that, standard techniques apply as they normally would.
 - [ ] `GWW` https://www.grainger.com/search?searchQuery=pen
-  - Tested: No: Requires JavaScript
+  - Test: No: Requires JavaScript
   - Seems that JavaScript is required to actually interact with the site and get the data we are looking for.
 This can be a bit tricky, but will explore it later.